Skip to main content

 Tests can include:

-• echocardiogram - to look at the movement of your heart the valves and how well your heart is pumping
+• an echocardiogram to look at the movement of the valves and how well the heart is pumping

-• a chest x-ray to look at the size of your heart and to see if fluid in your lungs
+• a chest x-ray to look at the size of the heart and whether there is fluid in the lungs

-• an electrocardiogram (ECG) to look at the electrical activity of your heart
+• an electrocardiogram (ECG or EKG) to look at the electrical activity of the heart

-• an exercise stress test to look at how your heart responds to exercise
+• an exercise stress test to see how the heart responds to exercise

-• a nuclear medicine scan to get a close look at the pumping of your heart and the damage areas of your heart
+• a nuclear medicine scan for a close-up of the heart pumping and any damaged areas of the heart

 Treatment